OleksiyRudenko/gha-git-credentials/README.md

 ### v1
 Features:
-- Configurable user name and user email for commits created by a custom action
+- Configurable git user name, email and password for commits created in a course of the workflow
-- Configurable actor and token (GIT_USER) to push updates from a custom action
+- Configurable actor and token (GIT_USER) to push updates from a workflow

 ## License